TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

     srun -t 2:0:0 --pty bash
     ```

-2. Enter the following commands to set up environment and working directory:
+2. Enter the following commands to set up the environment and working directory:

     ```bash
     module load green/all